 Here are the 5 dimensions that HR managers need to be more conscious about when dealing with remote teams:

-- Structure: There tends to be a breakdown in communication when teams work in silos.
-Hence it’s best to divide large teams into smaller units that can more easily communicate and collaborate with each other, from a distance.
-And regularly assign clear, actionable goals so that they may see the progress that motivates them to continue doing great work.
+- Structure: There tends to be a breakdown in communication when teams work in solios.
+Hence its best to divide large teams into smaller units that can more easily communicate and collaborate with each other, from a distance.
+And regularly assign clear, actionable goals so that they may see progress that motivates them to continue doing great work.

 The pandemic has disrupted the way work has been done for centuries.
 So, it’s time for human resources managers to think and act differently.
 If there is one thing, you could immediately offer respite to your workforce, it is offering them access to a technology that can simplify the back and forth associated with paperwork.
-Try out a 14-day free trial of SignEasy by clicking here.
+Try out the14-day free trial of Signeasy by clicking here.

-Learn how e-signatures can help to facilitate working from home culture.
+Learn how e-signatures can help to facilitate a working from home culture.